lerwine/PowerShell-Modules/README.md

 ## Dev Environment Setup ##

-### .NET 4.6 Framework SDK ###
+### Compiling manually or with VS Code ###

-Since many of these modules currently utilize windows GUI components, you will need install the .NET Framework 4.6 SDK Developer Pack, which can be obtained from <https://www.microsoft.com/net/download/visual-studio-sdks>.
+To compile using Visual Studio Code or the build.ps1 script, will need install the .NET Framework 4.6 SDK Developer Pack, which can be obtained from <https://www.microsoft.com/net/download/visual-studio-sdks>.
+You will also need to install Microsoft Build Tools (<https://www.microsoft.com/en-us/download/details.aspx?id=48159>).

 ### PowerShell 4.0+ ###

-The PowerShell modules contained in this project were targeted for PowerShell 4.0.
-It is recommended that you have the
+The PowerShell modules contained in this project were targeted for PowerShell 4.0 or later.

 ### Visual Studio Code ###